stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection2_circuit_boards.md

 ## Review boards

 Before sending to fabrication, make sure each board does not require changes.
-Changes could be for a component issue or a design improvement.
+Changes could be for a component issue, a design issue, or an improvement.
+Take a look at the *Issues* list - https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues

 Make sure the boards comply with your requirements for the piano and environment.
-Take a look at the *Issues* in this repository in case pending board changes are needed.

 If changes are required, make the changes to the schematic and layout, then purchase boards.